Here's when the child tax credit payments start

 How the payments will be divided between 2021 and 2022 might be confusing.
 For each qualifying child age 5 and younger, up to $1,800 (half the total) will come in six $300 monthly payments this year.
 For each kid between the ages of 6 and 17, up to $1,500 will come as $250 monthly payments six times this year.

 The IRS bases your child's eligibility on their age on Dec.
 31, 2021, so 5-year-old children turning 6 in 2021 will qualify for a maximum of $250 per month.
-For both age groups, the rest of the payment will come with your 2021 tax refund when you claim the remainder of the tax credit in 2022.
-Here's how to calculate your family's total amount, including a monthly breakdown.
+For both age groups, the rest of the payment will come with your 2021 tax refund when you claim the remainder of the credit in 2022.

 If your dependents are 18 years old, they can qualify for $500 each.
 Dependents between the ages of 19 and 24 may qualify as well, but they must be enrolled in college full-time.
 Here's more on the financial details for qualified dependents.